JOINT REPLACEMENT: KNEE-TEP

 SURFACE REPLACEMENT

-KNE REPLACEMENT (ARTIFICIAL KNEE JOINT)
+KNEE-TEP (ARTIFICIAL KNEE JOINT)

-bicompartmental surface replacement.
-Between the new surfaces on the upper and lower leg is the so-called inlay made of a specially hardened white plastic, which is visible on X-ray as a distance between the metal parts.
+The artificial knee joint replaces the cartilage surface destroyed by osteoarthritis.
+The underlying bone in the thigh and tibial plateau remains intact.
+Some compare a modern artificial knee joint with a crown on a tooth, the exact term is the so-called biconcave surface replacement.
+Between the new surfaces on the upper and lower leg is the so-called inlay made of a specially hardened white plastic, which appears in the X‑ray as a gap between the metal components.